 What to do when you get there

 Many times the Guardian used to say, “This is the religion of the Golden Mean, the middle of the way”, in other words, balanced and not full of extremes.
 What does this imply for a person arriving in a foreign place new to him in every way?
 To me it means he should never lose his common sense.
-Relying on God he must at the same time have enough sense to remember that God helps those who help themselves, that
+Relying on God, he must at the same time have enough sense to remember that God helps those who help themselves, that

 He gave us a brain to use.
-For instance, when all of us know perfectly well that everybody is not honest in our own country, why should we suppose everyone is honest in the new place we have arrived in?
-If we had enough sense at home to lock up the house and the automobile when we left them, and thought twice about how we spent our money, and made an effort to get good value and not be cheated, why should we leave these sensible qualities behind when we arise to serve the Cause abroad?
+For instance, when all of us know perfectly well that not everybody is honest in our own country, why should we suppose everyone is honest in the new place we have arrived in?
+If we had enough sense at home to lock up the house and the automobile when we left them, thought twice about how we spent our money, and made an effort to get good value and not be cheated, why should we leave these sensible qualities behind when we arise to serve the Cause abroad?

 One of the great arts of living, one we all strive to attain, is to be able to strike the happy medium between idealism and realism, between using good judgement personally and still, ultimately, placing all our affairs in the hands of God and letting Him guide us.
 Too often we consider that to be spiritual is to not be practical!
 Yet what could ever be more intensely practical than the Teachings Bahá’u’lláh gave us?
 Do we ever stop to think that when He was alive He was the most practical, efficient and competent person in the whole world?
 We are so overpowered by His spiritual station that we forget the many ways this manifested itself.